Building-acoustics-TU-Eindhoven/Diffusion/doc/Finite Volume Method Use.md

 The mesh length value is vital to discretize correctly the space and achieve precise and converged results.
 Through various trials, it has been established that a mesh length of 1 m is generally adequate.
 However, for computations involving complex geometries or small rooms, a smaller length of mesh (0.5 m or lower) is recommended.
 The choice is contingent upon user preferences for details in parameters values, room dimensions but mostly for the preliminary Reverberation time value calculated with Sabine’s formula.

 The method is suitable for any type of geometry.

-### Surface materials
-The surface materials are defined in the SketchUp file as mentioned above.
-Each surface (includeing doors, windows etc...) would require frequency dependent absorption coefficients.

 ### Mesh file
 The mesh file will need to be inputted in the main "FVM.py" file in the variable "file_name".
 This will give the input for the calculation to run a specific room (as a .msh file).